Refrigerator Water Filter Problems & How to Fix Them

 ✅ Good news — this is almost always harmless

-Cloudy water right after a filter change is caused by trapped air bubbles.
-It's completely safe to drink and clears up on its own within a few glasses.
+Cloudy water is caused by trapped air bubbles.
+It's completely safe and clears up within a few glasses.

-Fix: Dispense 1–2 glasses of water and let them sit for 30 seconds.
-You'll see the cloudiness clear from the bottom up.
-If cloudiness persists beyond 1–2 days, contact your water utility to check for sediment issues.
+Fix: Dispense 1–2 glasses and let them sit 30 seconds.
+If cloudiness persists beyond 1–2 days, contact your water utility.

 📅 How to Know When to Replace Your Filter

-Don't wait for problems to appear.
-Replace your EDR1RXD1 proactively based on these signals:
+Don't wait for problems.
+Replace your refrigerator water filter proactively based on these signals:

 🔴